George Grove: Music and biblical scholarship

 While working on the Britannia Bridge Grove came into contact with Robert Stephenson, Isambard Kingdom Brunel, Sir Charles Barry and other eminent visitors to the works.
 "These distinguished men", Grove later recalled, "noticed me and were as good as gold to me.
 They counselled me to go to London and forced me into the secretaryship of the Society of Arts, then vacant by the retirement of Mr. Scott Russell."
 This was in 1849, when the Great Exhibition of 1851 was in preparation.
 Grove was the society's secretary for the duration of the exhibition.

-On 23 December 1851, he married Harriet Bradley, the sister of his old school friend George Bradley.
+On 23 December 1851, he married Harriet Bradley, daughter of Charles Bradley and sister of his old school friend George Bradley.
 After the Great Exhibition closed in 1852, its principal building, known as "the Crystal Palace", was dismantled and rebuilt in the south London suburb of Sydenham as a centre for education, the arts and leisure.
 Grove was appointed secretary of the Crystal Palace.
 He engaged a wind band and a conductor, Heinrich Schallehn.
 The latter was found to be unsatisfactory, and was replaced by August Manns, who, with Grove's encouragement, developed the band into a full-sized symphony orchestra.
 With programmes chosen by Grove and Manns, the Crystal Palace concerts became a central feature of London's musical scene and remained so until the end of the century.

 Grove wrote the programme notes for the concerts.
 In 1901, a biographer wrote: